 9. A temporary sideline credential may be issued to one photographer designated by each school's director of media relations to photograph the band's pregame, halftime and postgame only.

-10. For access to the sidelines, photographers must wear vests provided by the bowl or national championship game.
+10. For access to the sidelines, photographers must wear vests provided by the bowl.
+For semifinal games, these vests must be numbered.

 Photo Couriers, Editors and Technicians